MahsaVarsh/MahsaVarsh.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 service: true #includes services
-teaching: true #jgkgjkg
+#teaching: true #jgkgjkg
 projects: true
 ---

 I am a postdoc in [Software Quality Research group](https://square.itu.dk/){:target="\_blank"} at IT University of Copenhagen.
 My research is mostly focused on quality assurance and safety of software systems.
-I am interested in both theoretical and practical aspects of modeling, testing and verification of software systems.
-I explor application of these techniques in different domains and have experience with application of such techniques for families of software systems also known as software product lines.
+I am interested in both theoretical and practical aspects of modeling, testing and verification of systems and the challenges in application of such techniques in different domains.
+I have experience with application of model-based testing techniques for families of software systems also known as software product lines.
 Currently, I am working on automatic program repair for Linux kernel as a part of INSIGH project.